aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 ### Tragedy

+> [!important] Tragic
-The linking among contradictions, negatives, and opposition Tragedy has three ways of dying:
+> The linking among contradictions, negatives, and opposition

+Tragedy has three ways of dying:

 - Socrates’ dialectics, or Euripidean death
 - Christianity
 - Modern dialectics and Wagner

-Concepts of tragic:
 1. BT emphasizes the contradiction is between primitive unity and individuality
 2. Reflected in the opposition of Dionysus and Apollo
-    * Apollo overcomes the suffering of the individual by the radiant glorification of the eternity of the phenomenon: construct appearances of appearance, thus freed from suffering
+   - Apollo overcomes the suffering of the individual by the radiant glorification of the eternity of the phenomenon: construct appearances of appearance, thus freed from suffering
-    * Dionysus shatters the individual, absorbing him into original being => reproduces contradictions as pain of individual and introduces into higher pleasure
+   - Dionysus shatters the individual, absorbing him into original being => reproduces contradictions as pain of individual and introduces into higher pleasure
-* Two antithesis ways of solving tragedy
+3. Two antithesis ways of solving tragedy
-3. Reconciliation dominated by Dionysus
+4. Reconciliation dominated by Dionysus

 ### Nietzsche’s Evolution

 Tragic in totality lies within its contradiction, Dionysus’ resolutions and expressions of such solutions

 Characteristic of tragic culture, as seem in Kant, Schopenhauer, Wagner, as in trying to solve it

 - wisdom takes the place of science as the highest end.

 ### Existence and Innocence

 There is no whole
 Necessary to disperse the universe, to lose respect for the whole